Madhava-03/Madhava-03/README.md

 - 👋 Hi, I’m Madhav
-- 👀 I’m interested in Learning New Concepts In Programming And Loves To Play With Codes
+- 👀 I’m Interested In Learning New Concepts In Programming And Loves To Play With Codes
-- 🌱 I’m currently learning C++ and DSA
+- 🌱 I’m Currently Learning C++ and DSA
-- 📫 You can reach me through My linkedin https://www.linkedin.com/in/madhav-aghav-84915a2a4/
+- 📫 You Can Reach Me Through My linkedin https://www.linkedin.com/in/madhav-aghav-84915a2a4/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Work Work And Go Work No Fun Only Facts
+- ⚡ Fun Fact: Work Work And Go Work No Fun Only Facts

 <!---
 Madhava-03/Madhava-03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.